offa/android-foss/CONTRIBUTING.md

 F-Droid provides good [guidance](https://f-droid.org/docs/Anti-Features/) on *Anti-Features*.

 If the packages is available on [**F-Droid**](https://f-droid.org/) it can be linked using the `https://f-droid.org/app/<APP>` URL.
-If not yet, it's a good idea to promote this to the projects developer.
+If not yet, it's a good idea to promote F-Droid submission to the projects developer.

 Please do not submit third party F-Droid repositories.

+Entries are sorted alphabetically.